Biden says debt ceiling deal 'very close.' Here's why it remains elusive

 Yet a bipartisan agreement remains just out of reach.

-Over the last week, negotiators have hashed out some details of a deal to prevent the country from defaulting on its debt as soon as next month, according to a source familiar with the talks.
+Over the last week, negotiators have hashed out some details of a deal to prevent the country from defaulting on its debt on June 5, according to a source familiar with the talks.

 The contours of a debt ceiling deal are largely worked out – including on discretionary spending and defense spending — but thorny areas remain like work requirements for federal assistance programs, the source told NPR.